Selenium

 – Selenium Webdriver

-Selenium 2 and Selenium 3 have been in use for many years now, and have some differences between them given in a tabular form below.
+Selenium 2 and Selenium 3 have been in use for many years now.
+There are some differences between them, given in the tabular form below.

-Major differences between Selenium 2 and Selenium 3
+What are the major differences between Selenium 2 and Selenium 3?

 Selenium 2